bowen-gao/ProFSA/README.md

 tar -zxvf profsa.tar.gz
 ```

+The pretrained weight [mol_pre_no_h_220816.pt](https://github.com/dptech-corp/Uni-Mol/releases/download/v0.1/mol_pre_no_h_220816.pt) comes from Uni-Mol repo.

-The directory structure should be like this:
+After decompress the package, the directory structure should be like this:

 ```
 .